 GLE n. acronym for Goal line extended, the imaginary line of the goal extended to the sidelines for the purposes of planning plays and describing positioning on the field.
 One would not likely shoot from behind the GLE.

 Gilman v. clearing the ball from the defensive end with a long random pass into the offensive end.
+Names after a prep school in Maryland.

 Ground Ball n.
 A loose ball on the playing field.